fangfufu/httpdirfs/README.md

 you can safely ignore these warning messages.
 If you are on Debian Buster, you will definitely get these warning messages, and you can safely ignore them.

+### Debugging Mutexes
+By default the debugging output associated with mutexes are not compiled.
+To enable them, compile the program using the following command:

+    make CPPFLAGS=-DLOCK_DEBUG

 ## SSL Support
 If you run the program in the foreground, when it starts up, it will output the SSL engine version string.
 Please verify that your libcurl is linked against